- Botanical Name: Rosa Damascena

-We are supplier of the original Bulgarian Rose Otto in UK.
-We offer special wholesale prices and additional discount to regular customers from the normal price, also with our partner manufacturers we can offer you rose oil to your specification requirements.
+We are a supplier of the original Bulgarian Rose Otto in the UK.
+We offer special wholesale prices and additional discounts to regular customers from the normal price, also with our partner manufacturers we can offer you rose oil to your specification requirements.

 We guarantee that our oils are tested and are 100 percent natural.
 Be careful when buying Bulgarian rose oil at lower prices.
 We will be happy to provide you with an analysis from an accredited laboratory for the specific batch.
 Our small family business is based in Birmingham- UK also Dobrich and Sofia- Bulgaria, relies on quality, good name and trust.
 We specialise in this and do not ask the producers for the lowest prices like the big local traders, but we emphasise higher quality by the Bulgarian State Standard of oils.

 Bulgarian Rose Oil Otto is a product of oil-bearing rose, obtained by double distillation of roses – Rosa Damascena .
 Due to its qualities and price, the oil is also known as “liquid gold”.